-Making science class engaging does not have to be a challenge, learn 10 different ways to have fun in class.
+Making science class engaging does not have to be a challenge.
+Learn ten different ways to have fun in class.
 Science is one of those subjects that it seems students either love or hate.
 Often, science is one of those subjects where students sit at a desk, read a textbook chapter, answer some questions, and maybe watch a few videos.

 Here is a list of 10 things you can do to make science class engaging.

 Make science class engaging by … being silly and enthusiastic about topics.
 Show your own excitement and interest.